-Thirty years after the former Prince Andrew sent his ceremonial opening drive ‘OB’ and the Dukes Course on the outskirts of St. Andrews has ultimately ruled the course name ‘OB’.
+Thirty years after the former named Prince Andrew sent the ceremonial opening drive ‘OB’ and the Dukes Course on the outskirts of St. Andrews has ultimately ruled the course name ‘OB’.

 The name change to the Craigtoun course will take effect from January 5th next month.